CONTENTS

 different direction and that more communication will take place.

-that are watching today, I’m sure this will be publicly communicated now.
-You
+watching today, I’m sure this will be publicly communicated now.
+You know, we

-know, we could wish.
-But we’re happy to entertain any further questions you
+could wish.
+But we’re happy to entertain any further questions you have on this

 Brittney